frinux/node-teleinfo-client/README.md

 # node-teleinfo-client

-Warning: this is still a draft and non functionnal client for teleinfo (EDF)

-Objectives:
+This app:
-- retrieve teleinfo data
+- retrieves teleinfo data
 - push data regularly to AMQP (RabbitMQ)
-- push real time data to websocket
+- push data to websocket to display in real time on a web app